chop-lang/chop/README.md

 # chop
-A rapid prototyping symbolic language inspired by Dart, Haskell, Racket, and Rust.
+A rapid prototyping symbolic language inspired by Haskell, Racket, and Rust.

 ### Documentation
 Please refer to the [Wiki](https://github.com/chop-lang/chop/wiki).